 A Project Development and Environment (PD&E) study was conducted for the 16.3-mile corridor to analyze the need for operational improvements and evaluate the location, conceptual design, and social, economic, and environmental effects of any proposed improvements.
 Following a Public Hearing held on September 29, 2015, FHWA approved the Type II CE for this project on July 15, 2016.

-Following approval of Type II CE, FDOT performed a Reevaluation Study to evaluate a change to the approved Typical Section of Segment C (from south of Gandy Boulevard to north of 4th Street North).
-This Reevaluation Study evaluated the repurposing of one of the two approved express lanes to accommodate the provision of three general use through lanes, one auxiliary lane, and one express lane in each direction for this segment of the study corridor.
-This Design Change Reevaluation was approved by FDOT on April 26, 2017.
+Following approval of Type II CE, FDOT performed a Design Change Re-evaluation in 2017 to evaluate a change to the approved Typical Section of Segment C (from Dr. MLK, Jr. Boulevard to north of 4th Street North).
+This 2017 Re-evaluation assessed the repurposing of one of the two approved express lanes to accommodate the provision of three general use through lanes, one auxiliary lane, and one express lane in each direction for this segment of the study corridor.
+The 2017 Design Change Re-evaluation was approved by FDOT on April 26, 2017.

 I-275 is a limited access urban interstate highway facility that runs in a north and south direction through Pinellas County.
 The posted speed limit is 65 miles per hour.
 Within the project limits, I-275 is a divided highway comprised of two travel lanes with one auxiliary lane in each direction from south of 54th Avenue South to I-375.
 From I-375 to north of 4th Street North, I-275 is a divided highway comprised of three travel lanes with one auxiliary lane in each direction.
 Due to a series of existing left-hand entrance and exit ramps, there are no continuous travel lanes on I-275 in the southbound direction and only one continuous travel lane in the northbound direction.
 To improve traffic flow on I-275, operational improvements are needed to increase the number of continuous lanes.